quasarframework/quasar-testing/README.md

 is the monorepo for integrating the test-runner of your choice into your Quasar-Framework app v0.16 and above.

-The current sprint is regarding the creation of the [MVP unit-test](https://github.com/quasarframework/quasar-test/projects/1)
+The current backend sprint is regarding the creation of the [MVP unit-test](https://github.com/quasarframework/quasar-test/projects/1)

+The current front-end sprint is regarding the creation of the [MVP storybook-docs](https://github.com/quasarframework/quasar-test/projects/1)

 For more information and current status, please refer to the following RFC's: